 Osgyth was annoyed and she took the opportunity to take the veil from two Bishops.
 Upon his return Sighere was extremely upset but he eventually saw that Osgyth was strongly committed to her faith so he gave her land in East Essex to start a convent.
 The hamlet of Cic (Chiche) was the location and the village later took her name.

-The convent became renowned for its piety and good works but the legend says in 653 a raiding party of Vikings landed nearby led by Inguar and Hubba.
+The convent became renowned for its piety and good works but the legend says in 653 a raiding party of Danes landed nearby led by Inguar and Hubba.
 The heathen raiders tried to make Osgyth pray to their gods but she refused.
 So they drew a sword and as Osgyth kneeled praying they decapitated her.

 But then to the amazement of all the body of St Osyth stood up and picked up her head and walked a third of a mile to the church door where she knocked three times and collapsed.
 A healing spring emerged on the spot where her head had fallen.